adrienjoly/adrienjoly.github.io/pro/index.md

 </div>
 -->

-My name is Adrien Joly (_he/him_), I have been a professional software engineer since 2006.
+My name is Adrien Joly (_he/him_), based in Paris, France (CET).

+I have been a professional software engineer since 2006.

 I have also been teaching back-end web development in several schools, since 2015.

+I care about producing software this is both durable and useful, by aligning and retrospecting regularly with technical and functional collaborators.

+On this page, I share the types of services I can provide to your business, my background, values and availability.

 ### Services

 I can help your business by providing the following services:

 - **Software development**: I design, develop and maintain web-based software products and data processing scripts;
-- **Software Craft**: I refactor code, apply TDD/DDD/BDD methodologies and pair/mob programming to reduce technical debt, to align functional logic and processes with business requirements and constraints, and to maintain a healthy development velocity;
+- **Software Craft**: I refactor legacy code, apply TDD/DDD/BDD methodologies and pair/mob programming to reduce technical debt, to align the code with business expectations and constraints, and to maintain (or reach) a healthy development velocity;
-- **Tech leadership**: I help team-members grow and align their practices, to make sure that they can work efficiently and that the codebase stays healthy;
+- **Tech leadership**: I help team-members grow and align their practices, to make sure that they can work efficiently and that the codebase stays clean;
-- **Strategic software consulting**: I can act as an _on-demand CTO_, to audit your business technical assets and provide recommendations on how to bootstrap or grow your start-up company efficiently.
+- **Strategic software consulting**: I can act as an _on-demand CTO_, to audit your technical assets and provide recommendations on how to bootstrap or grow your business efficiently.

 ### Experience